 I recently completed a year long nature based meditation training, Awake in the Wild Teacher Training with Mark Coleman.
-I have also studied yoga philosophy in depth since 2010 with teacher Dave Curtis’s Aksara Yoga and have had an ongoing yoga and meditation practice since 2000.
+I have also studied Yoga and Yoga philosophy in depth since 2010 with teacher Dave Curtis’s Aksara Yoga and have had an ongoing yoga and meditation practice since 2000.
 I began regular wilderness solos in 2005 and have done wilderness solos and training with John P Milton’s Sacred Passages, Dave Talamo’s Wilderness Reflections, and Anne Stine’s Wilderness Rites.
 I have also had somatic training in Authentic Movement, BodyMind Centering, and Continuum Movement as well as various breathwork practices.
 I am currently participating in a year long training on the healing benefits of movement and expressive arts through Tamalpa Institute.
 I have also had additional training as a life wellness coach from WellCoaches.

-I work with a wide variety of people but have specialized experience working with adults who are talented and gifted in unusual and creative ways and healthcare providers (I have a background in emergency medical services and alternative healing practices working with my own health issues which makes me uniquely suited to understand the stressors and medical language of the field) as well as adults who are experiencing chronic or terminal illness as well as healthcare providers.
+I work with a wide variety of people but have specialized experience working with adults who are talented and gifted in unusual and creative ways.
+I also have a background in emergency medical services and alternative healing practices working with my own health issues which makes me uniquely suited to support adults who are experiencing chronic or terminal illness as well as healthcare providers.
 I also have extensive background in working with spiritual emergence, social, environmental, or existential concerns, or those in long term recovery from eating disorders or addiction.
 I am available for individual counseling, coaching, community therapeutic groups, workshops, and retreats as well as meditation, yoga, or breathwork facilitation and supervision for licensure.

 “Enchantment is the oldest form of medicine.” ~Carl Jung